1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Here are the steps that will help you to schedule a Reach report in the ad server:

-1. In the Google Ad Manager home page, click Reporting > Reports and New report.
+1. On the Google Ad Manager home page, click Reporting > Reports and New Report.

-2. Then, fill in the basic details for the report and select the type as Reach.
+2. Then, fill in the basic details for the report and select the type Reach.

 3. Select the Dimensions* Line items or Order.
 In the metrics, select Total unique visitors, Total reach impressions, and Average impressions/unique visitors.